chrisjm/neural-network-demo/README.md

 - **Biases**
   - Nodes with larger |bias| show a halo around them.
 - **Activations**
-  - With the probe enabled, node color encodes its activation at that probe point.
+  - With the probe enabled, node color encodes its activation at that probe point, using a warm orange for strongly positive activations and a cool blue for strongly negative/suppressed activations.
   - Hovering nodes shows layer name, index, bias, and activation (or output probabilities).

 ---